iotaledger/identity.rs/docs/DID Communications Research and Specification/Interactions and Messages.md

 `callbackURL` as URL/String, e.g. `https://www.bobsworld.com/` or `https://www.aliceswonderland/serviceEndpoint`: Defines the URL (or API call) where a message is to be delivered to.

-`responseRequested` as Boolean, e.g. `true` or `false`: In messages where it is defined it asks the recipient of the message to repond in the form of an acknowledging report.
-This request can be honored, but doesn't have to be honored.
-The only exception to this behaviour is in `trust-ping`, where the acknowledging report is to be sent if and only if this field is `true`.
-If this field is undefined, it counts as `false`.
+`responseRequested` as Boolean, e.g. `true` or `false`: Undefined counts as `false`.
+In messages where it is defined it asks the recipient of the message to repond in the form of an acknowledging report.
+This request SHOULD be honored.
+The only exception to this behaviour is in `trust-ping`, where the acknowledging report MUST be sent if and only if this field is `true` - if it is `false`, the report MUST NOT be send.

 `id` as String, e.g. `did:iota:57edacef81828010b314b96c0915780f206341e0ce8892a1b56678c174eef2e8`: A decentralized identifier.